rubyonrailsfourbook/book/06-user-sign-up/01-user-show-page.markdown

 # User Sign Up

+## Stories Covered
+* As a User I want to able to Sign Up for the site

 In order to for our readers to comment on posts you need to sign up.
 This chapter will work on this task.
 Whenever making large changes or large additions it is a good idea to create a topic branch.

 	$ git checkout -b users_views